dj-application/pelican-website/README.md

 ## 6.2 Optional: Add theme as git module
 ```
-# Add perlican-theme as a git submodule and rename it as blogtheme
+# Add perlican-theme as a git submodule and rename it as theme
-git submodule add https://github.com/getpelican/pelican-themes.git blogtheme
+git submodule add git@github.com:getpelican/pelican-themes.git themes
+git commit -am "Add pelican-themes as a submodule"

-# A `.gitmodules` file and a directory `blogtheme/`` are added in the project `perclican-website`
+# A `.gitmodules` file and a directory `theme/`` are added in the project `perclican-website`

 # Commit
-git commit -am 'Add blogtheme as a submodule'
+git commit -am 'Add theme as a submodule'

 # Check whether the theme is listed as a submodule
 git submodule status
-'565dc8959ad2573c4a9245eaaec73916c782f6d9 blogtheme (heads/master)'
+'565dc8959ad2573c4a9245eaaec73916c782f6d9 theme (heads/master)'

 # initialize bootstrap2 theme
-git submodule init blogtheme/bootstrap2
+git submodule init theme/bootstrap2

 # Clone the missing submodules
 git submodule update